oosidat/ios-aota/README.md

 - [ ] Implement Game Over scenario and screen
 - [ ] !BONUS: Add new weapon
 - [ ] !BONUS: Add variation in Android power/behaviour
+- [ ] Handle calls to the app delegate

 *: Feature is implemented in a basic form, requires polish before first release.